-Since the family would be subjected to a police interview later, I was relieved Dr. McCall didn’t grill them now about whether their baby had gotten overheated or been sleeping on too soft a surface with fluffy blankets and toys.
-Or whether the mother had smoked during her pregnancy.
+Since the family would be subjected to a police interview later, Dr. McCall didn’t grill them now.
+Had their baby gotten overheated.
+Or been sleeping on soft mattress with fluffy blankets and toys.

-I was also grateful he didn’t say, “I’m sorry for YOUR loss” as though he couldn’t care less.
-He was a good guy, and I know he felt their pain.
+I was also grateful he didn’t say, “I’m sorry for YOUR loss” as though he couldn’t care because it was happening to them and not him.
+He was a good guy, and I imagine know he felt their pain.

 Miranda from Crisis said to Mom, “You need to give me the baby now.”
 Silence.
 Mom froze.

 At that moment, I had to act. . . but hated what I had to do.
 I inched forward to extend my arms, and Mom pulled away.
 Handing over the infant would mean confronting the horrible reality that her baby was dead.
 I didn’t blame her for hating this final step.
-She understood I wasn’t the babysitter here who would tend to the child while Mom was out shopping.
+I wasn’t the babysitter here who would tend to the child while Mom was out.

 The nurse here was a stranger, going to take her precious firstborn and never give him back.
 Although Mom didn’t verbalize a word, she cradled her bundle, whispered something and surrendered him to me.

-The family left the room as one entity, holding each other up, but I stayed behind still holding their baby.
+The family left the room as one, holding each other up.
+I stayed behind still holding their baby.
 I wanted to stop crying so paced around Trauma One.
 I considered putting him down on the bassinet but was afraid the mother would return and see her son lying there alone.
 I walked around for a few minutes, holding this bundle and aching for her parents.
-My own child was safe at home asleep.
+My own child was safe in his bed at home.

 It wasn’t the mother who came rushing back into the room but the young father.
 He blurted out, “I can’t take this.
-I can’t DO this” then disappeared.
+I can’t DO this” then vanished.

-The infant’s grief-stricken family decided on a funeral home and signed the papers.
+The infant’s family decided on a funeral home and signed the papers.

-The baby’s pediatrician was paged, and he was at his son’s soccer practice.
-He instructed me, “give my deepest sympathies to the family.”
-Bullshit, come in here and tell them yourself.
-When I passed on the doctor’s words to the family, they asked, “Isn’t he coming in?”
+The baby’s pediatrician was paged.
+He was at his son’s soccer practice.
+He instructed me, “Give my deepest sympathies to the family.”
+Come in here and tell them yourself.
+When I passed on the doctor’s words to the family, they asked, “Why isn’t he coming in?”

 Since the infant was a suspected Sudden Infant Death Syndrome (SIDS) case, he belonged to the Medical Examiner or ME.
-The ER secretary paged Dr. Smith who answered right away and said he was on his way.
-ME’s were not paid a lot and took the job for an interest in forensics.
+The ER secretary paged him.
+He answered right away.
+ME’s were not paid a lot.
+He said he took the job because he was interested in forensics.

-At 8:00 AM, Dr. Smith arrived and handled the baby very gently.
-It made me feel better he treated the little dead body with respect.
-He asked me to take a rectal temperature.
+At 8:00 a.m., Dr. Smith arrived.
+He handled the baby very gently.
+I felt better he treated the little dead person with respect. the doctor asked me to take a rectal temperature.
 I unwrapped the baby and took off the diaper.
-Oh no, frolicking Disney characters, this baby was really loved and well cared for.
+Oh no, dancing Disney characters.
+This baby was loved and well cared for.

 The infant’s temp was cold, 89.7 degrees.
-I gasped at how ecchymotic his body looked with the bruising as gravity pooled the blood.
-I was relieved Dr. Smith didn’t ask me to remove the IO sticking out from the leg.
-The needle had to stay until the ME determined it had not contributed to the death.
+I gasped from how ecchymotic his body looked.
+Bruising resulted as gravity pooled the blood.
+I was relieved Dr. Smith didn’t ask me to remove the IO sticking out from the baby’s leg.
+The needle had to stay until the ME determined it had not contributed to or caused his death.

-As Dr. Smith took Polaroid pictures for the infant’s medical record, he turned the developing pictures face down on the bedside table.
+As Dr. Smith took Polaroid pictures for the infant’s medical record, he turned the developing pictures face down on the counter.
 I asked him why, and he replied, “I didn’t want to upset you.”
-How sweet that he’d noticed the tears streaming down her face and heard me stifling sobs.
+How sweet.
+He’d probably noticed the tears streaming down my face and sobs being stifled.

-Shortly thereafter, I received a phone call from detectives at the Police Department.
+Shortly thereafter, I received a phone call from detectives at the city Police Department.
 Any unexplained cardiac arrest of an infant required an autopsy and investigation.
-The baby needed to go to the Crime Lab in Richmond, over an hour away, but his parents had left the hospital.
-I didn’t think it normal for any baby, alive or dead, to go to a Crime Lab without her parents.
+The baby needed to go to the Crime Lab in Richmond, over an hour away.
+But his parents had already left the hospital.
+I didn’t think it would be normal for any baby to be sent to the Crime Lab without his parents.

 I consulted with the hospital nursing supervisor.
-She said it was okay to send the baby, no need to inform the family, but I struggled with this.
-I turned to Dr. Smith, who’d been so sensitive earlier.
+She said it was okay to send the baby.
+No need to inform the family.
+I struggled with this.
+I turned to Dr. Smith, who’d been compassionate earlier.
 He shrugged, “Work it out.”
-I then asked Miranda to call the family at home.
-They were very understanding and grateful for the call.
+I then asked Miranda to call the family at home, and she agreed.
+They seemed very understanding and grateful for the call.

 Next there was discussion about which agency would transport the infant’s body to the Crime Lab.
 Ambulances only became involved with medical transport if the person was still alive, and Richmond didn’t pick up its victims.
 We had no policy on getting patients from the ER to the Crime Lab, so I called the funeral home director previously chosen by the family.
 He agreed to take the baby pro bono.

 A short time later, a burly funeral home director wheeled in a gurney emblazoned with the name of his funeral home on the side.
-This man placed the baby in a tiny royal blue velvet body bag and then onto the stretcher for the trip.
+He gently placed the baby in a small blue velvet body bag and then onto the stretcher.

-While I never saw or heard from the family or police again, I’ll always remember witnessing and sharing their heartache.
-Regardless of being paid or unpaid for my time, I was meant to be there for these young parents during the most devastating day of their lives.
+While I never saw or heard from the family again, I’ll always remember sharing their heartache.
+It still hurts.
+I was meant to be there for these young parents during the most devastating day of their lives.